Absurdism: For

 Other theorists argue in favor of absurdism based on the claim that meaning is relational.
 In this sense, for something to be meaningful, it has to stand in relation to something else that is meaningful.
-For example, a word is meaningful because of its relation to a language or someone's life could be meaningful because this person dedicates her efforts to a higher meaningful project, like serving God or fighting poverty.
+For example, a word is meaningful because of its relation to a language or someone's life could be meaningful because this person dedicates their efforts to a higher meaningful project, like serving God or fighting poverty.
 An important consequence of this characterization of meaning is that it threatens to lead to an infinite regress: at each step, something is meaningful because something else is meaningful, which in its turn has meaning only because it is related to yet another meaningful thing, and so on.
 This infinite chain and the corresponding absurdity could be avoided if some things had intrinsic or ultimate meaning, i.e. if their meaning did not depend on the meaning of something else.
 For example, if things on the large scale, like God or fighting poverty, had meaning, then our everyday engagements could be meaningful by standing in the right relation to them.
 However, if these wider contexts themselves lack meaning then they are unable to act as sources of meaning for other things.
 This would lead to the absurd when understood as the conflict between the impression that our everyday engagements are meaningful even though they lack meaning because they do not stand in a relation to something else that is meaningful.

 Another argument for absurdism is based on the attempt of assessing standards of what matters and why it matters.
 It has been argued that the only way to answer such a question is in reference to these standards themselves.
 This means that, in the end, it depends only on us, that "what seems to us important or serious or valuable would not seem so if we were differently constituted".
 The circularity and groundlessness of these standards themselves are then used to argue for absurdism.